iamdurga/SENTIMENT-ANALYSIS-ON-ELECTION-BASED-NEPALI-TWEETS/README.md

-This reporitory contains all the materials and code used while doing my theis.
+This repository contains all the materials and code used while doing my thesis.